 Expert tips

-- If you toast hazelnuts yourself, peel nuts; although, this step is optional in making the pie.
+- If you roast hazelnuts yourself, peel nuts; although this step is optional in making the pie.

 - Combine all the pie filling ingredients (except hazelnuts) and make the pie dough one day in advance.
 Cover the filling with a plastic film on contact, wrap the dough and refrigerate till the next day.